joshkitt/cloud-certification/aws/aws-csaa.md

         - New object can be retrieved immediately (unless you already asked for it and it was cached null
     - PUT (existing) and DELETE - eventually consistent
 - Cross Region replication
-    - Must set up for each region
+    - Must set up for each Region
     - Files are updated in near-real-time
     - __Must enable versioning__